Need a New Job? Find It Here!

 Let's look at the benefits offered by the NativeScript vs React Native approach to cross-platform mobile app development:

-1. Codesharing: Both NativeScript and React Native support code sharing for iOS, Android, and the web with some assistance.
+1. Codesharing: Both NativeScript and React Native apps support code sharing for iOS, Android, and the web with some assistance.
 It is a huge advantage considering that it offers substantial savings on time, cost, and workforce required to build an app.

 2. Good maintainability: Which one shared codebase becomes easier for maintaining app code and deploying any changes.